 Studio Map & Directions

 I reside in the Quiet Corner of Northeastern CT, painting in a small home studio.
 As a communicator of what inspires me, I try to inspire others.
 Consider the way the light filters though rustling leaves, the moment of stillness and harmony in a forest, the peaceful motion of a golden hay field waving gently in the breeze, the glimpse of a wild creature before it sees you.
 Beautiful farms, fields, streams, skies, stone walls, oceans, coastlines, gardens, forests, meadows, animals, barns; come along with me, sit awhile in my reveries.
 There's always some canvas in progress on my easel and the brushes stand there in attention waiting to be lifted and dipped into luscious oil colors.
 Choosing my image with my heart, I start my painting by blocking in the large shapes, mapping lights and darks, and mixing warm, neutral and cool colors for all the subordinate players.
 I finally get to enhance my subject with detail adding contrast to lead your eye where I'd like you to go, saving the highlights for last; dancing back and forth to squint and assess: does all ring true?
-Can I walk through this landscape with my mind, or does something jump out that needs to be altered in some way?
-When all seems fine, I exhale paint my signature.
-Framing is also fun and I put a lot of time into finding one that will continue the mood and tone of the piece of art that is inside it: my muse.
+Can I walk through this landscape with my mind, or does something jump out that needs to be altered some way?
+When all seems fine I finally exhale, and only then paint my signature.
+Framing is also fun and I put a lot of time into finding one that will continue the mood and tone of the piece.

 Artists Open Studio Dates